-March 1994 - She appears on the "David Letterman" show, during which she uses the "F - word" 13 times on the air.
+March 1994 - Appears on the "David Letterman" show, during which she uses the "F - word" 13 times on the air.

-1999 - Wins Grammy for Best Song Written Specifically for a Motion Picture or Television for "Beautiful Stranger" (shared).
+1999 - Wins Grammy for Best Song Written Specifically for a Motion Picture or Television for "Beautiful Stranger."

 October 11, 2002 - "Swept Away," starring Madonna and directed by her husband, Guy Ritchie, opens and receives terrible reviews.

-August 28, 2003 - French-kisses Britney Spears and Christina Aguilera at the MTV Video Music Awards.
+August 28, 2003 - Kisses Britney Spears and Christina Aguilera at the MTV Video Music Awards.

 2003 - Signs a contract with British publisher, Calloway, to write five children's books.